 'Push to Talk' is a feature that is configurable in the 'Client Setup' screen.
 It changes the behavior of how the 'Speak' icon functions within a view pane.
 If Push To Talk is enabled, click and hold the 'Speak' icon to enable it and speak into the microphone to send audio to the vicinity of the camera.
 Release and the microphone is disabled.
-This feature works similar to a 'walkie-talkie'.
+This feature works similar to a 'walkie-talkie' and is supported with Ocularis 4.x and earlier.